karelbilek/zpravostroj/readme.txt

 ummm... hello

-this is a school project, that downloads stuff from major czech news sources, puts it in a BIIIIG database and then tries to somehow analyse it.
+this is a school project called Zpravostroj (meaning "news machine", maybe), that downloads stuff from major czech news sources, puts it in a BIIIIG database and then tries to somehow analyse it.

 it heavily uses TectoMT - a "highly modular NLP (Natural Language Processing) software system implemented in Perl programming language under Linux." (from their site, http://ufal.mff.cuni.cz/tectomt/)